seung-lab/connected-components-3d/README.md

 The following functions are available with examples below:
 - Connected Component Labeling (CCL)
+- Calculating centroids, bounding boxes, and voxel counts
-- Removal of small objects ("dust")
+- Removal of small objects ("dust") (or large objects)
 - Extraction of k largest objects
 - Fast extraction of all objects one-by-one
 - Calculation of contact surface area and contact network
-- Extraction of a per voxel connectivity graph
+- Extraction and coloring of a per voxel connectivity graph

 ```python
 import cc3d